Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: The generalized Clifford-Severi Inequality

 \begin{theorem} ({\bf Generalized Clifford-Severi Inequality})

 Let $X$ be a smooth, projective variety of dimension $n$, over an algebraically closed field of characteristic 0.
-Let $a: X \longrightarrow A$ be a generating map to an Abelian variety and let $L \in {\rm Pic}(X)$ be a nef line bundle. \begin{itemize}
+Let $a: X \longrightarrow A$ be a nontrivial map to an Abelian variety and let $L \in {\rm Pic}(X)$ be a nef line bundle. \begin{itemize}